KonstantinosF/Classification-of-Hyperspectral-Image/README.md

 Description of the repository

+1) Open the global_variables.txt file and write the wanted windowsize, the number of the PCA components and the test train split.

-1) Run the notebook "CreatetheDatasets", in order to create the Xtrain, Xtest, ytrain, ytest matrices.
+2) Run the notebook "CreatetheDatasets", in order to create the Xtrain, Xtest, ytrain, ytest matrices.
 Matrices are saved in a numpy format.

-2) Run the notebook "TrainTheModel", in order to train the model.
+3) Run the notebook "TrainTheModel", in order to train the model.
 The model is being saved including the weights.

-3) Run the "Validation+ClassificationMaps", for validating the model and creating the clasification map.
+4) Run the "Validation+ClassificationMaps", for validating the model and creating the clasification map.

 # Figures